-- 3.2.3 Appeals: Any appeals to the decision of the City Manager on development applications or minor modifications may be made to the Development Standards Review Task Force (DSRTF) will be heard by the Form-Based Code Review Committee (FBCRC) within 30-15 days of such a decision in writing by the City Manager or designee.
-Appeals of decisions of the DSRTFFBCRC shall be made to District Court of Cameron County handled as a Special Development Plan application and ultimately reviewed by the City Council.
-If denied by the City Council, Allthe appeals shall be taken in the District Court within thirty (30) days after the action or decisions of the DSRTFCity Council and all decisions which have not been appealed within thirty (30) days shall become final.
-After the appeal is taken, the procedure shall be governed by the rules of civil procedure. - 3.2.4 Design Exceptions: All applications for Design Exceptions shall be heard by the DSRTF provided the request complies with the purpose and intent of the Code and the vision for Padre Boulevard and the Entertainment District.
-Appeals of decisions of the DSRTF shall be made to District Court of Cameron County.
-All appeals shall be taken in the District Court within thirty (30) days after the action or decisions of the DSRTF and all decisions which have not been appealed within thirty (30) days shall become final.
-After the appeal is taken, the procedure shall be governed by the rules of civil procedure. - 3.2.53.2.4 Special Development Plans: A request for a modification to any of the standards of this Code other than Minor Modifications or Design Exceptions shall be reviewed and processed as Special Development Plans.
+- 3.2.3 Appeals: Any appeals to the decision of the City Manager on development applications or minor modifications will be heard by the Form-Based Code Review Committee (FBCRC) within 15 days of such a decision by the City Manager or designee.
+Appeals of decisions of the FBCRC shall be handled as a Special Development Plan application and ultimately reviewed by the City Council.
+If denied by the City Council, the appeal shall be taken in the District Court within thirty (30) days after the action or decisions of the City Council and all decisions which have not been appealed within thirty (30) days shall become final.
+After the appeal is taken, the procedure shall be governed by the rules of civil procedure. - 3.2.4 Special Development Plans: A request for a modification to any of the standards of this Code other than Minor Modifications or Design Exceptions shall be reviewed and processed as Special Development Plans.
 Applications for Special Development Plans shall follow the process for a zoning change in Chapter 20-18 of the City of South Padre Island Code of Ordinances.